bookofproofs/bookofproofs.github.io/_sources/history/19th-century/obrien.md

 * It is clear that O'Brien made a substantial contribution with the introduction of the vector and scalar product but, perhaps not surprisingly for this early attempt, there were weaknesses in his approach.
 * O'Brien's notation is different from the modern one.
 * He wrote u × v for what today is called the dot product u.v.
 O'Brien also uses u.v or Du.v for what today is called the vector product.
+* O'Brien begins by setting out the fundamental equations of motion of a rigid body ...
 * In 1847 O'Brien published another paper on vectors in which he tried to develop ideas of differential geometry.
 * By 1851 O'Brien had realised that his ideas had not made an impact and so he tried to make them more acceptable.
 * O'Brien's work was completely overshadowed by this 'publicity campaign'.